Rural poverty: Insufficient access to markets

 A lack of access to markets - whether due to poor infrastructure or productivity, limited education, or insufficient information - prevents access to both labor and capital.
 In many rural societies, there are few job opportunities outside of agriculture, often resulting in food and income insecurity due to the precarious nature of farming.
 Rural workers are largely concentrated in jobs such as owners-cultivators, tenant farmers, sharecroppers, informal care workers, agricultural day-laborers, and livestock herders.
 Without access to other labor markets, rural workers continue to work for extremely low wages in agricultural jobs that tend to have seasonal fluctuations and thus little income security.
 In addition to labor, the rural poor often lack access to capital markets and financial institutions, hindering their ability to establish savings and obtain credit that could be used to purchase working capital or increase their supply of raw materials.
 When coupled with scarce job opportunities, poor access to credit and capital perpetuates rural poverty.

 Rural versus urban poverty in the US

 In the United States, the poverty rate is both higher and more persistent in rural areas than urban areas.
 Rural workers are disadvantaged by lower wages and less access to better paying labor markets.
 As a result, underemployment and informal work are more prevalent in rural areas than urban areas.
 Where formal employment is found, it acts as less of a buffer against poverty.
 Among persistent poverty counties, 95 percent are rural, while only 2 percent are urban.

+Additionally, because of the distribution of people in poverty in the United States, which typically consists of clusters in neighborhoods rather than a nationally even distribution, people who live in such areas where poverty is highly concentrated actually face more adversity than their own circumstances would otherwise provide; it has been found that the actual concentration of poverty further contributes to such things as poor health, higher crime, lower education rates (higher dropout rates), as well as lower employment rates, all when compared to those in poverty.